CosDiabos/WP-Bench/README.md

 - Functions auto-complete;
 - Functions snippets;
 - Popup with function documentation based on WP Codex;
-- Basic folder structure and files generation for themes and plugins;
+- Creates basic folder and file scaffold for themes and plugins;
-- Customizable structure by JSON;
+- Customizable scaffold by JSON;
 - Scrappes WP reference documentation to keep snippets up-to-date.